nirenzang/Optimal-Selfish-Mining-Strategies-in-Bitcoin/README.md

 }
 ```
 ## Disclaimer
-Any mistake in the code is due to the coder.
+Any mistake in the code is due to the developer.

 ## License
 This code is licensed under GNU GPLv3.